QiufangMa/Agent-architecture/draft-wmz-nmrg-agent-ndt-arch.md

   in a controlled and precise manner to ensure that the network behaves as intended without causing disruptions.
 The AI agent also verifies that the executed actions have the desired effect and makes the proper adjustments if needed.

-* Knowledge:
-: The AI agent relies on a knowledge base that includes network policies, historical data, expert experience, and best practices in product manual.
-The knowledge is used to inform its analysis, decision-making, and execution processes.
-  Over time, the AI agent can expand its knowledge through machine learning, incorporating new data and experiences to improve its performance.
-For example, it learns which configurations are optimal for specific scenarios or how to respond most effectively to particular types of network incidents {{?I-D.ietf-nmop-network-incident-yang}}.

 # Architecture Design